anki-geo/ultimate-geography/README.md

 ### Major version

 Major versions (e.g. `v3.0`) typically indicate that upgrading may lead to a significant loss of progress, or to the loss of [some of the customisations](#customising-the-deck) you may have made to the deck that would normally be preserved.
-This can occur, for instance, when [significant changes](https://github.com/axelboc/anki-ultimate-geography/releases/tag/v3.0) are made to the structure of the deck, or when [lots of cards](https://github.com/axelboc/anki-ultimate-geography/releases/tag/v4.0) are removed.
+This can occur, for instance, when [significant changes](https://github.com/axelboc/anki-ultimate-geography/releases/tag/v3.0) are made to the structure of the deck.

 > For more information about versioning and the differences between minor and major, please refer to the [_Versioning_](CONTRIBUTING.md#versioning) section of the _CONTRIBUTING_ guide.